What Is Monoclonal Antibody Therapy & Who Is Eligible to Receive It?Aug. 20, 2021 - Katie McCallum

 Does receiving monoclonal antibody therapy mean I can cut my isolation short?

-Dr. Huang: Anyone who has tested positive for COVID-19 needs to quarantine — regardless of whether or not he or she has received monoclonal antibody therapy.
+Dr. Huang: Anyone who has tested positive for COVID-19 needs to isolate — regardless of whether or not he or she has received monoclonal antibody therapy.

-This means self-isolating in your home and away from other household members for:
+This means staying in your home and away from other household members for: